-Table 2-5Jumper settings to clear the CMOS settings.
+Table 2-5 lists the jumper settings to clear the CMOS settings.
 With your computer's power off, close pins 2-3, wait ten seconds and place the jumper back on pins 1-2.
 (The jumper must be placed back on pins 1-2 for the system to function properly.)